ETHNO CULTURAL SENIORS PROGRAM

 Welcome PG provides a forum where employers, service providers and other stakeholder groups engage and share innovative tools and resources to promote cultural competence and diversity in their workplaces and tap into new Canadians’ talent.
 It is our belief that an effective strategy to address the economic downturn and the projected skill shortages is to ease the integration of New Canadians into our community.

-Setting the Stage for Girls and Young Women to Succeed
+for Girls and Young Women to Succeed

 Setting the Stage for Girls and Young Women to Succeed was a two year project funded by the Status of Women Canada, and coordinated by the Immigrant and Multicultural Services Society of Prince George.